 If you accept the offer, you’ll need to sign some forms, hand over the keys, and you’re all finished.
 If it sounds too simple to be true, it really isn’t.
 There’s a reason why people have been steering away from selling cars privately — it’s a major hassle.
 Having recently gone through this very ordeal, I cannot state just how easy it was to sell our car to a used-car retailer instead of going down the private route.

 You may not be a photographer, but taking some halfway decent photos of your vehicle is one step that should not be overlooked.
-With the car nice and clean, go to a wide-open spot – preferably not in direct sunlight – and snap some pictures.
+With the car nice and clean, go to a wide-open spot – preferably not in direct sunlight – and snap some pics.
 Get all angles of your car and any dings, scratches, or dents.

 Obviously, this step is only necessary if you plan on selling your vehicle privately.
 And most of the sites that allow private sellers to list their vehicles have strict requirements for how many photos a listing can have.
 For all of your extra photos, you can put them into a Google Drive folder and send any interested buyers the link.

 Again, this step isn’t necessary if you’re going to take your car to a dealership or sell it to a used-car retailer, but it’s mandatory if you’re going to post your car online.
 Just like with photos, some websites have strict word counts, making it difficult to highlight your vehicle and sounding genuine at the same time.
+You can even mention if your used car is the car that defined its automaker.

 If it comes down to it, it’s best to keep things simple and include all of the important information about your car.
 Making a list of pros and cons is an easy way to get all of the information across in an easy-to-read format.
 More crucially, be sure to be as honest and upfront as possible.
 If your car has issues, put them into the ad.
 If you come off as being dishonest, there’s a good chance that no one will reach out to you.